flowtick/graphs/docs/algorithms.md

 # Algorithms

-graphs allows ad-hoc extension of graph instances so that you can execute some common operations and algorithms on it.
+`graphs` allows ad-hoc extension of graph instances so that you can execute some common operations and algorithms on it.

-Currently the following algorithms are supported:
+Currently, the following algorithms are supported:

 ## Depth-first traversal